 Why You Should Trust Us

 In addition to field testing, Austin polled opinions from elite climbers and novices alike.
-The final list of recommended crash pads is the combined result of thorough first-hand experience and numerous nerdy conversations about features and foam.
+Our final list of recommendations is the combined result of thorough first-hand experience and numerous nerdy conversations about features, fabric, and foam.

 When selecting the best crash pad for you, you’ll first want to identify your specific needs as a climber.
 If you are new to outdoor bouldering and want to own a single pad to contribute to your squad’s collection, you probably want a good, all-around option that is durable and fits your budget.